Godskitchen

 Godskitchen is an international superclub brand which is associated with dance music and organises events, particularly in the UK and US.
 The company used to run a club night of the same name at their nightclub AIR, in Birmingham.
 Godskitchen has an in-house music label.
 This label annually releases compilation albums, in addition to supporting new artists whom they believe bring something new to the genre.

 The brand ran two outdoor events utilising the car park area adjacent to its venue AIR in Birmingham in 2010 (Godskitchen Afresco) and again in 2012 (Godskitchen SixFiveTwelve).
 These events had total capacities of 4000+ people and were arguably the first of their kind to take place in the city which set the precedent for similar events at other nearby venues.
 The 2012 event was the last time the venue was utilised before being closed and mothballed for almost a decade prior to the end of its lease with the Custard Factory.

 The brand retired in 2016 with "Last Dance" events in Sydney in April, Melbourne in May and Birmingham in June 2016, although Facebook activity had suggested an event in February 2018 in Birmingham.
+In 2025 Godskitchen returned to celebrate their 25 year anniversary with an event at Amnesia in Ibiza.